Pokémon Go: Avatar customization

-Players can customize their avatar's appearance with clothing options that change in availability according to season, player level, and in-game sponsors or events.
-Clothing includes: hats, accessories, tops, bottoms, socks, footwear and bags.
-Most clothing aligns with either the appearance of a specific Pokémon, a specific team and/or the Pokémon region.
-Many pieces of clothing are free; however, some items can also be purchased with Coins, which can be earned during select events, awarded when the player levels up, or received as a prize for Special Research completion.
+Players can customize their avatars' appearance with various clothing options that change based on the season, player level, and in-game sponsors or events.
+Clothing items include hats, accessories, tops, bottoms, socks, footwear, and bags.
+Many of these items feature references to specific Pokémon, teams, or regions.
+While most clothing pieces are free, some can be purchased with Coins.
+Players can earn Coins during select events, receive them as rewards for leveling up, or get them as prizes for completing Special Research tasks.

-Another method for a player to customize their avatar is with a pose.
-Similar to clothes, poses can be free, purchased, or awarded.
-Some poses are event-based and can only be obtained during the duration of the event they are linked to.
-After the event concludes, there is no guarantee that the pose will reappear in-game again.
+Players can further customize their avatars by selecting different poses.
+These poses can be gained for free, purchased, or earned as rewards.
+Some poses are exclusive to specific events and can only be obtained during their respective event periods.
+Once the event ends, there is no guarantee that the pose will be available in the game again.

-In April 2024, Pokémon GO released an update to allow more flexible customization of player avatars.
-Customization now includes a limited number of different hairstyles, the ability to adjust the avatar's body size, and increased skin tone variations.
-This update created widespread criticism from the player base, as the new avatars were thought to have lower-quality graphics in comparison to the previous models, and because the updated models interfered with some post-update cosmetic items, of which players had purchased a large amount.
+In April 2024, Pokémon Go released an update that introduced enhanced customization options for player avatars.
+The update allowed players to choose from a variety of hairstyles, adjust their avatar's body size, and select from a broader range of skin tones.
+However, the update received backlash from players who criticized the new avatars for having lower-quality graphics compared to the previous models.
+Some players were disappointed because the update interfered with certain cosmetic items they had purchased in large quantities before and after the update.